Report an accessibility problem

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-The applicant is expected to have a TOEFL score of 100 on the internet-based test, or the applicant must have a passing score in the English for Graduate Admission online course through ASU Global Launch.
+The applicant is expected to have a TOEFL iBT® score of 4, or a score of 80 if taken before January 21, 2026 in a testing center; 7 on the IELTS; 115 on the Duolingo English test; or the applicant must have a passing score in the English for Graduate Admission online course through ASU Global Launch.

-All applicants must submit a written letter of intent that includes a detailed statement of purpose addressing how the program goals coincide with the student's personal and professional objectives.
-The essay is evaluated on the basis of content, presentation and evidence of graduate-level writing ability; the essay maximum is 500 words.
+All applicants must submit a letter of intent that includes a detailed statement of purpose addressing how the program goals align with their personal and professional objectives.
+The essay should be a maximum of 500 words and is evaluated on the basis of content, presentation and evidence of graduate-level writing ability.

-The professional resume or curriculum vitae are limited to two pages in length.
+The professional resume or curriculum vitae is limited to two pages.

-Applicants must submit two letters of reference that focus on the ability of the applicant to do academic work.
+Applicants must submit two letters of reference that focus on their ability to do academic work.
+Friends and family members are not appropriate recommenders.

 Tuition information